 The Compound Effect

-Your AI gets more useful over time without manual training.
+This is compounding knowledge — your AI gets more useful over time without manual training.

 What This Doesn't Do